Achintya-Chaware/100-days-of-code/log.md

 ###  Day 8: March 16, 2021

 **Progress:**
 Did the Basic CSS part (44 lessons) of the FreeCodeCamp's Responsive Web Design certification.
+This covered:
+- Classes
+- Properties of text
+- colours and colour systems
-This covered classes, properties of text, colours and coloue systems, padding and margins and various ways of declaring them, overriding, fallback, inheritance, etc.
+- Padding, margins and various methods of declaring them
+- Overriding
+- Fallback
+- Inheritance
+- etc.

 **Thoughts:** Did not face any difficulty today.
 The baby penguin in the exercises was super cute!
 Also, it was a productive day.